Magnumsrt/MagEngine-Public/README.md

 The engine is based of the source code of Friday Night Funkin', a game originally made for Ludum Dare 47 "Stuck In a Loop".

+> Uh oh!
+Your tryin to kiss ur hot girlfriend, but her MEAN and EVIL dad is trying to KILL you!
+He's an ex-rockstar, the only way to get to his heart?
+The power of music...

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin

 Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371